OctopusDeploy/blog/blog/2022-10/sharing-workers-cross-space/index.md

 #### Get Space List

-In order to add the Workers to all of the spaces, we first need to gather a list of all spaces on the instance.
+To add the Workers to all of the spaces, we first need to gather a list of all spaces on the instance.
 The **Get Space List** step retrieves the list and sets the following output variables:

 - `InitialSpaceName` - The name of the first space in our Spaces list, this value is used in the script that's run on the VMs so they can register themselves to the instance.
 - `InitialSpaceId` - The ID of the initial space the Workers will be added to.